Intervertebral disc disease (IVDD)

 See your vet

-If you haven’t already done so, then the first thing is to see your vet who can assess your dog and start painkillers.
-In severe cases, the vet may also consider admitting the dog for at least one day to give fluids and oxygen and to help with any bladder problems.
+If you haven’t already done so, the first thing is to see your vet who can assess your dog and start painkillers.
+In severe cases, the vet may also consider admitting the dog for at least one day to give fluids and strong painkillers and to help with any bladder problems.
 Your vet will help you to decide whether your dog needs to be referred to a neurologist for an operation.
-If your dog is referred, then the neurologist will reassess him, manage all the fluids and painkillers and so on, image your dog’s spine (e.g. with an MRI scan) and operate if needed.
+If your dog is referred, the neurologist will reassess them, manage all the fluids and painkillers and so on, image your dog’s spine (e.g. with an MRI scan) and operate if needed.

 Back at home, you’ll need to set up a safe, comfortable recovery space for your dog.
-This could be a crate if you can get hold of one big enough for your dog.
+This could be a crate if you can get hold of one big enough.
 Or it could be an open-topped pen if your dog definitely won’t jump out.
 Many dachshunds do well in an indoor pen.

 The aim of the recovery space is to prevent your dog from doing anything risky.
 We occasionally hear of dogs who start off mildly affected, but who then suddenly lose the ability to walk just after jumping off a sofa or chasing across a room.
 For lists of risky and safe activities, and for tips on keeping your dog safe during recovery, click here.

-Whenever your dog is outside their crate or pen, he should be on a lead or in your arms to prevent any risky dashing about.
+Whenever your dog is outside their crate or pen, they should be on a lead or in your arms to prevent any risky dashing about.

 Keeping a dog happy and comfortable during the recovery period can be challenging.
 Remember to include soft bedding, food, water and something good to chew on.
 A regular routine will also help your dog to accept the crate or pen.
 You may find the following links useful: